 The state-run broadcaster on Friday night devoted its nightly news to footage of ruling ZANU-PF party leaders across the country calling on Mugabe to step aside and calling him old and incapacitated.
 All 10 provincial party branches have passed no-confidence votes and asked for a Central Committee meeting within two days as the party moves to recall Mugabe and possibly press for impeachment when Parliament resumes Tuesday.

 Mnangagwa fled the country shortly after his firing by Mugabe and his whereabouts are unknown.
 He is expected to lead any new government, and his supporters say he will make a public appearance once arrangements for Mugabe's exit are complete.
 High-profile opposition leaders such as Morgan Tsvangiari, who shared power with Mugabe between 2009 and 2013 before losing disputed elections, are expected to play a role in a new government, but they have said they have not been contacted by those taking part in the Mugabe negotiations.

 THE FIRST LADY

 Grace Mugabe has been out of the picture, literally, since the military stepped in.
 Once ever-present at her husband's side at public events, she has not been seen in days.
-The quick-tempered first lady, deeply unpopular among Zimbabweans for her lavish spending, did not accompany the president Friday and was not pictured in photographs of State House negotiations.
+The quick-tempered first lady, deeply unpopular among Zimbabweans for her lavish spending, did not accompany the president at Friday's graduation ceremony.
+She was not pictured in the photographs of the State House negotiations.
 Despite rumors that she has fled the country, she is thought to remain under house arrest.
 In one example of Zimbabweans' anger at the idea of her becoming their next president, one sign at Saturday's massive demonstration read: "Leadership is not sexually transmitted."